ARISE: How to Apply

 Yes, you should absolutely apply if you meet the requirements, are truly interested in the program, and can attend full-time for the 7 weeks.
 Last year, 70 ARISE participants came from 42 different high schools, big and small, and were from every NYC borough.

-Emails to your Support Letter individual is automatically generated when you click “submit” on your application.
+Emails to your Recommender is automatically generated when you click “submit” on your application.
 If you typed the email address incorrectly (this happens more often than you’d think), they didn’t receive it.
 Please ask them to check their spam folder and add our email address (firstname.lastname@example.org) to their contacts.
 If they still can’t find the email, please email us with your first and last name, their first and last name and proper email address.
 Ask us in the body of the email to re-send the form.
 Then remind them to check their email, including their spam folder.